jiangsy/worklist_intersection_union/README.md

   * `src/implementation/`: A Haskell implementation of our type inference algorithm capable of running the examples provided in the paper.
 The implementation will print the algorithmic derivation rules employed during the inference process;
 * `docker_image_amd64.zip` docker images for the amd64 platform that pre-install all the dependencies to check the proof and test the implementation;
-* `docker_image_arm64.zip` docker images for the arm64 platform that pre-install all the dependencies to check the proof and test the implementation.
+* `docker_image_arm64.zip` docker images for the arm64 platform that pre-install all the dependencies to check the proof and test the implementation;
+* `main.pdf` The submitted paper;
+* `appendix.pdf` Appendix to the submitted paper.

 We claim all three badges including **available, functional, and reusable badges**.